-PUPIL NAME CLASS DATE MEDICATION DOSAGE EXPIRY DATE PARENT/CARER SIGNATURE STAFF SIGNATURE
+PUPIL NAME CLASS

+DATE MEDICATION DOSAGE EXPIRY PARENT/CARER STAFF

+DATE SIGNATURE SIGNATURE

-DATE TIME MEDICATION LABEL CHECKED DOSE GIVEN SIGNATURE WITNESS
+DATE TIME MEDICATION LABEL CHECKED DOSE GIVEN SIGNATURE WITNESS sius

 6. Record of Medicine Administered to an Individual Child

 The school will not give your child medicine unless you complete and sign this form, and the school has a policy that the staff can administer medicine.